CIOSC/CAS-Digital-Trust/README.md

 Domains that are defined as sub-scopes, include, but are not limited to:

-* Digital Idenity
+* Digital Identity
-* Data governance
+* Data Governance
 * Open Banking
 * Cybersecurity
 * Sustainability (Green IT)